dbs-leipzig/gradoop/README.md

 ## Data Model

-In the extended property graph model (EPGM), a database consists of multiple property graphs which are called logical graphs.
-These graphs are application-specific subsets from shared sets of vertices and edges, i.e., may have common vertices and edges.
-Additionally, not only vertices and edges but also logical graphs have a type label and can have different properties.
+In the extended property graph model (EPGM), a database consists of multiple property graphIds which are called logical graphIds.
+These graphIds are application-specific subsets from shared sets of vertexIds and edgeIds, i.e., may have common vertexIds and edgeIds.
+Additionally, not only vertexIds and edgeIds but also logical graphIds have a type label and can have different properties.

-Data Model elements (logical graphs, vertices and edges) have a unique identifier inside their domain, a single label (e.g., User) and a number of key-value properties (e.g, name = Alice).
+Data Model elements (logical graphIds, vertexIds and edgeIds) have a unique identifier inside their domain, a single label (e.g., User) and a number of key-value properties (e.g, name = Alice).
 There is no schema involved, meaning each element can have arbitrary number of properties even if they have the same label.

 ### Graph operators

-The EPGM provides operators for both single graphs as well as collections of graphs; operators may also return single graphs or graph collections.
+The EPGM provides operators for both single graphIds as well as collections of graphIds; operators may also return single graphIds or graph collections.

 Our operator implementations are based on [Apache Flink](http://flink.apache.org/).
 The following table contains an overview (GC = GraphCollection, G = Graph).